RUBi-ZA/MD-TASK/README.md

 ##1.
 Introduction

 MD-RIN consists of a suite of Python scripts that have been developed to analyze molecular dynamics trajectories.

-Detailed documentation can be found readthedocs.
+Detailed documentation can be found our [ReadTheDocs](http://md-rin.readthedocs.io/en/latest/index.html) page.

 ## Installation